dgerstel/dgerstel.github.io/_posts/2021-02-17-The-Dead-Don't-Die.md

     76     0
     105    1
     Name: DEATH_EVENT, dtype: int64
+{% endcomment %}

 Indeed there were only 4 such women and 3 have passed away, yielding 75% value of the bar height and big uncertainty.

 Now, we'll peek at the non-binary features.
-We're going to use histograms with either patient category superimposed as well as box plots.
+We're going to use histograms with either patient category superimposed as well as box plots, where the horizontal bars mark the ranges and quartiles.

+{% comment %}
 ```python
 plot_features(binary=False, kind='hist', ncols=3)
 ```
+{% endcomment %}

 ![png](/images/DataCleaningAndExploration_files/DataCleaningAndExploration_24_0.png)

+{% comment %}
 ```python
 plot_features(binary=False, kind='box', ncols=3)
 ```
+{% endcomment %}

 ![png](/images/DataCleaningAndExploration_files/DataCleaningAndExploration_25_0.png)

+Here are some observations from the above graphs.
 - **Age**: patients above the age of 70 are obviously at a higher risk
 - **Ejection Fraction** is a strong predictor, especially below around 30 units
 - **Serum Creatinine** is also a very strong feature, specifically about around 2 units
 - **Serum Sodium** might be a helpful feature, but a little less so than the two previous ones
 - **Follow-up Duration (Time)**: We can tell that the patient chance to die in the follow-up period roughly follows an exponential distribution, for those that will not survive, as one might expect.
 The meaning of the follow-up period for the survivors is different: it seems it merely reflects how long these patients were monitored.

-Let's have a closer look at this variable.
+Let's have a closer look at the follow-up duration.
+Below we plot it for the deceased patients on top and for the "surviving" ones on the bottom.

+{% comment %}
 ```python
 def plot_time(n_days=60):
     """Plot distribution of patient follow-up time for surviving